Connecticut Route 137

-Route 137 is a main highway running north/south through the city of Stamford, Connecticut.
+Route 137 is a main highway running north–south through the city of Stamford, Connecticut.
 It runs for about 9.3 mi from Downtown Stamford up to North Stamford and then to New York state line in the town of Pound Ridge, New York.

 Route description

-Route 137 begins as a 4-lane/6-lane divided arterial road from US 1 in downtown Stamford, heading north to an interchange with Route 15 (Merritt Parkway).
+Route 137 begins as a 4-lane/6-lane divided arterial road from U.S. Route 1 in Downtown Stamford, heading north to an interchange with Route 15 (Merritt Parkway).
 The route then continues as a 2-lane road all the way to the New York state line in the town of Pound Ridge, New York.
 Past its south end at US 1, the roadway of Route 137 continues for another 0.3 mi to I-95, designated as Special Service Road 493 (SSR 493).

 The section of Route 137 from High Ridge Road to the state line is designated the Yankee Division Highway.